bcyphers/cpra/md/both.md

-paragraph (9) of subdivision (a) of Section 1798.185, a [consumer](#cpra-1798.140(i)) may request that the [business](#cpra-1798.140(d)) disclose the required information beyond the 12-month period and the [business](#cpra-1798.140(d)) shall be required to provide such information unless doing so proves Impossible or would involve a disproportionate effort.
+paragraph (9) of subdivision (a) of Section 1798.185, a [consumer](#cpra-1798.140(i)) may request that the [business](#cpra-1798.140(d)) disclose the required information beyond the 12-month period and the [business](#cpra-1798.140(d)) shall be required to provide such information unless doing so proves impossible or would involve a disproportionate effort.
 A [consumer](#cpra-1798.140(i))\'s right to request required information beyond the 12-month period, and a [business](#cpra-1798.140(d))\'s obligation to provide such information, shall only apply to [personal information](#cpra-1798.140(v))